Tips for Better Sex ... even with Back Pain

 For more practical tips about back pain and sex-—and more details on sexual positions-—go to Sex and Back Pain.

 Tip # 3: Talk to a Medical Specialist

 We know, talking about sex with your doctor isn't the most appealing idea (unless your doctor is Dr. Ruth).
 But think of this: When Viagra first became available, many men were too embarrassed to talk about erectile dysfunction with their doctor.
 Then Bob Dole appeared in one of their commercials, and that made it easier to talk to your doctor about sex.
 (Perhaps the thinking was—'If Bob Dole, a politician, can admit he has a problem, maybe I can, too!')

 Besides, doctors have heard it all and they're ready to help.
-They won't judge you or pity you or mock you.
+Your physicians care about all aspects of your physical and emotional well-being; they won't judge, pity or mock you.
 So take a deep breath, push past the potential embarrassment, and talk to your doctor about how back pain is affecting your sex life.
 Often, doctors can give very useful advice.
 For example, even a modest change in a medication can make a world of difference for your pain.